ontola/openpharma/Readme.md

 ## Credits

 Created during Accountability Hack 2019 @ Tweede Kamer by [Ontola](https://ontola.io).

-As a hackathon project, don't expect too much :)
+Since this is a hackathon project built in a couple of hours, don't expect too much :)

 - Jurrian Tromp
 - Thom van Kalkeren